canmet-energy/btap_cli/README.md

 ### Commercial Building Geometries
 BTAP comes with the standard geometries built-in commercial building spacetype geometric models.
 The are based on the U.S. DOE reference building archetypes, but gutted of everything except the geometry and space type information.
 You can find a list of the buildings [here](./docs/BtapBuildingGeometryLibrary.md)
 You can also create your own buildings using the OpenStudio Sketchup Plug-in included in the OpenStudio Installation.
 Other tools support conversion to an openstudio model including Revit, and eQuest.
-To use a custom osm file as input simply.
+See how to Custom OSM section below.